navigating-stories/orange-story-navigator/doc/widgets/tutorial7.md

 This workflow can be downloaded [here](../../doc/widgets/workflows/), and it uses a dataset of Dutch fairytales which can be found [here](../../doc/widgets/fairytales/).

+Note that you need a ChatGTP key to run this tutorial.
+To do so, you need to sign up for a ChatGPT account and obtain a key.
+You can find more information on how to obtain a key [here](https://platform.openai.com/account/api-keys).

 ### Step 1: Load the Corpus